 Rationale for Clinical Trials, Key Concepts and Features

 This is a core module on the MSc/PGDip in Clinical Trials programme.
-It can also be taken on a stand-alone basis.

 This module will provide students with a thorough understanding of why clinical trials have become so important in the evaluation of healthcare, social care and public health interventions.
 Whilst providing an overview of the different phases of clinical trials, the module will focus on the fundamental features of definitive randomised controlled trials.
 Key decisions surrounding the design of trials, such as methods of randomisation, blinding and sample size, will be explored.
 The module will also introduce key statistical concepts applicable to the design, analysis and interpretation of trials.
 By the end of the module students will be equipped with the knowledge and skills to recognise when a clinical trial is needed and contribute to the design of a subsequent trial.

 The module involves a variety of teaching methods, including lectures, seminars, tutorials, practical classes/workshops and guided independent study.